-Within thirty minutes after notification of award of the Bonds the successful bidder (the "Purchaser") shall provide to the Commonwealth the initial offering price to the public (excluding bond houses and brokers or similar persons or organizations acting as wholesalers or underwriters) for each maturity of the Bonds (the "Initial Reoffering Prices") and certain other information to enable the Commonwealth to compute the yield on the Bonds for federal income tax law purposes.
-The Purchaser will be required to provide a certificate regarding the issue price of the Bonds prior to settlement for the Bonds in form satisfactory to the Commonwealth and Bond Counsel establishing that the Purchaser has made a bona fide public offering of the Bonds at the initial reoffering prices and that, as of the date of the award of the Bonds, the Purchaser reasonably expected that a substantial amount (at least 10 percent) of each maturity of the Bonds would be sold to the public at the initial reoffering prices.
+Within thirty minutes after notification of award of the Second Series A Bonds the successful bidder (the "Purchaser") shall provide to the Commonwealth the initial offering price to the public (excluding bond houses and brokers or similar persons or organizations acting as wholesalers or underwriters) for each maturity of the Second Series A Bonds (the "Initial Reoffering Prices") and certain other information to enable the Commonwealth to compute the yield on the Second Series A Bonds for federal income tax law purposes.
+The Purchaser will be required to provide a certificate regarding the issue price of the Second Series A Bonds prior to settlement for the Second Series A Bonds in form satisfactory to the Commonwealth and Bond Counsel establishing that the Purchaser has made a bona fide public offering of the Bonds at the initial reoffering prices and that, as of the date of the award of the Bonds, the Purchaser sold a substantial amount (at least 10 percent) of each maturity of the Second Series A Bonds to the public at the initial reoffering prices.
+(See form of certificate attached)

-Each bidder, by the submission of a bid, agrees that if it is the Purchaser, it will make a bona fide public offering of the Bonds at prices not greater than the Initial Reoffering Prices, offer the Bonds only pursuant to the Official Statement and only in jurisdictions where the offer is legal, and deliver a copy of the Official Statement to each person or entity that purchases the Bonds from the Purchaser as required by Securities and Exchange Commission Rule 15c2-12.
-The Purchaser shall abide by all rules of the Municipal Securities Rulemaking Board ("MSRB") in connection with the issuance and sale of the Bonds, including the delivery to the MSRB of the Official Statement and any advance refunding documents.
+Each bidder, by the submission of a bid, agrees that if it is the Purchaser, it will make a bona fide public offering of the Second Series A Bonds at prices not greater than the Initial Reoffering Prices, offer the Second Series A Bonds only pursuant to the Official Statement and only in jurisdictions where the offer is legal, and deliver a copy of the Official Statement to each person or entity that purchases the Second Series A Bonds from the Purchaser as required by Securities and Exchange Commission Rule 15c2-12.
+The Purchaser shall abide by all rules of the Municipal Securities Rulemaking Board ("MSRB") in connection with the issuance and sale of the Second Series A Bonds, including the delivery to the MSRB of the Official Statement and any advance refunding documents.